Energy Market

 What happens next depends on Hormuz

-Markets have effectively settled the Q3 cap, with Ofgem's assessment window due to close on 17 May.
-Q4 (October-December) hinges on whether the disruption persists when markets price that quarter.
+Markets have effectively settled the summer cap.
+Ofgem's window closes on 17 May.
+The October cap depends on whether the Hormuz closure persists when markets price that quarter.

+The summer cap (July to September) will not bite hard.
 October alters the picture.
-A high Q4 cap lands precisely when households reactivate central heating, and the headline annual figure translates into tangible monthly spend.
+A high winter cap arrives when heating returns, translating the annual figure into tangible monthly spend.

 Iran war and UK energy prices: FAQ